Oluwasetemi/javascript-note/pages/fundamentals.md

     //code to be executed
 }
 ```

 <h4> Important things to note: </h4>
 1. The <span class='text-red'> function </span> keyword goes first.
 2. The name of the function follows
 3. A list of parameter (if any) is enclosed in parentheses.
 4. The function body, containing the code to be executed, is enclosed in curly braces {}.
-5. To execute the code, function must be called by its name followed by parentheses.
+5. To execute the code, function must be called by its <b>name</b> followed by parentheses.

 ---
 hideInToc: true